learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 The Container Networking Interface (CNI) is a bit more interesting because it is in charge of:

-1. Generating a valid IP address for the Pod
+1. Generating a valid IP address for the Pod.
-1. Connecting the container to the rest of the network
+1. Connecting the container to the rest of the network.

-As you can imagine, there are several ways to connect the container to the network and generate a valid IP address (you could choose between IPv4 or IPv6 or maybe assign more than a single IP address).
+As you can imagine, there are several ways to connect the container to the network and assign a valid IP address (you could choose between IPv4 or IPv6 or maybe assign multiple IP addresses).

 As an example, [Docker creates virtual ethernet pairs and attaches it to a bridge](https://archive.shivam.dev/docker-networking-explained/), whereas [the AWS-CNI connects the Pods directly to the rest of the Virtual Private Cloud (VPC).](https://itnext.io/kubernetes-is-hard-why-eks-makes-it-easier-for-network-and-security-architects-ea6d8b2ca965)

-Regardless of the Container Network Interface, the Pod is connected to the rest of the network and has a valid IP address assigned.
+When the Container Network Interface finishes its job, the Pod is connected to the rest of the network and has a valid IP address assigned.

 _There's only one issue._